 The Renewable Energy Methodology helps policymakers assess and communicate the impacts of renewable energy policies to ensure that they are effective in mitigating GHG emissions, advancing development objectives, and helping countries meet their sectoral targets and national commitments.
 The document provides methodological guidance on how to estimate emissions pathways and reductions resulting from the implementation of policies in the energy sector.
 The methodology focuses on three policy interventions: Feed-in tariff policies, auctions policies and tax incentive policies.

-This section provides an overview of renewable energy (RE) policies and identifies the policies to which this guidance can be applied.
+This section provides an overview of renewable energy (RE) policies and identifies the policies to which this guide can be applied.
 It also lays out an overview of the steps involved in assessing the GHG impacts of renewable energy policies, and provides guidance on planning the assessment.

 In this chapter, users will get guidance on the first step of the assessment process, describing the policy that will be assessed.
 Guidance is also provided on deciding whether to assess an individual policy or a package of related policies and choosing whether to carry out an ex-ante (forward-looking) or ex-post (backward-looking) assessment.